 Visage Animation Format

 The Visage Animation Format used in Bodyworks Voyager: Missions in Anatomy and The Lost Files of Sherlock Holmes: The Case of the Serrated Scalpel is an 8-bit 320×200 animation format used for full-screen cutscenes.
 The format consists of a pair of files with the same name but different extensions.
 The first, with .VDA extension, is the frame chunks file.
 It is a variant of the normal Visage Format with a slightly revised header that has its X-offset stored in two bytes, giving the format the ability to store locations anywhere on a 320×200 image.
 The second file, with extension .VDX, is the frame definitions file; it determines which chunks together form a whole frame.

 Every frame after the first one contains only the differences between the two frames, with the rest of the data replaced by transparency (index 0xFF), to form a delta-frame.
 Delta-frames can be drawn over the previous frame to get the next step in the animation.
 However, the format does not just save these delta-frames; each delta-frame is cut up into small chunks using blob detection, and those chunks are saved as separate frames, together with their X and Y coordinates.

 The video starts with one full image, and for each next frame, a bunch of these chunks are stacked together.
 The big advantage of the chunks system is that changes from previous frames can be reused for later ones.
-Since these animations are typically one scene playing out on a still background, this is ideal for recycling small repeating loops playing in the background of an animation.
+Since these animations are typically one scene playing out on a still background, this is ideal for recycling small repeating loops playing in the background of a scene.
 The frame definitions format also has a way to paint existing chunks on new coordinates, which gives further reusability potential.